Anderson localization of walking droplets: Wave-mediated mechanism

-To rationalize the high-memory walker dynamics (Fig.\,\ref{fig:main_Fig_3}\fp{a}) that result in localized statistics, we investigated the droplet-topography interaction mechanism through examination of the wave field.
+To rationalize the walker dynamics that result in localized statistics\reply{, which exhibits frequent turns with a preferred radius of curvature as the memory increases} (Fig.\,\ref{fig:main_Fig_3}\fp{a}), we investigated the droplet-topography interaction mechanism through examination of the wave field.
 At any instant, the wave field is complex, the result of a superposition of waves created by the droplet's previous bounces\cite{Saenz2018}.
 Yet, both experiments (Fig.\,\ref{fig:main_Fig_3}\fp{b}) and simulations (Fig.\,\ref{fig:main_Fig_3}\fp{c}) showed two distinct wave-mediated resonant effects responsible for localization.
 These effects become more evident in the topography-induced, or `anomalous'\cite{Saenz2019}, wave field, $\xi(\bm{x},t)=\eta-\bar{\eta}$ (Fig.\,\ref{fig:main_Fig_3}\fp{d}), obtained by subtracting from the simulated wave field, $\eta$ (Fig.\,\ref{fig:main_Fig_3}\fp{c}), that of the droplet following the same path in a homogeneous layer of the same base depth, $\bar{\eta}$.
 First, when the localization region is within range of the walker wave field, beam-like waves\cite{Saenz2019} connecting the droplet and the localization region draw the droplet in.
 Second, once the droplet reaches the localization region, relatively larger waves are excited, which force the droplet to execute multiple loops, thus increasing the trapping time (Fig.\,\ref{fig:main_Fig_3}\fp{d}).
-These wave-mediated effects thus produce spatio-temporally non-local forces on the droplet that result in a peak in the position histogram.
-At low memory, when the walker motion is more diffusive, the relative extent and magnitude of the attracting beams and trapping waves are significantly diminished (Supplementary Figure 3).
+These wave-mediated effects thus produce spatio-temporally non-local forces\cite{Blitstein2024} on the droplet that result in a peak in the position histogram.
+At low memory, when the walker motion is more diffusive, the relative extent and magnitude of the attracting beams and trapping waves are significantly diminished (Fig.\,\ref{fig:sup_fig_LMwave}).